Splines/raspi-captive-portal/README.md

 <details>
   <summary><strong>Connection</strong></summary>

-  After the installation, you should be able to connect to the new WiFi network called `Splines Raspi AP` using the password `splines-raspi`.
+  After the installation, you should be able to connect to the new WiFi network called `Splines Raspi AP` using the password `splinesraspi`.
 You should be redirected to a static welcome page.
 If you open a "normal" browser, type in any http URL (http**s** URLs are not working) and you should also get redirected to the static page.
 The URL is supposed to read `splines.portal`.

 </details>